angonini/dev-portfolio/profile.md

 Before starting, I knew very little about programming - now I can write functions, work with array of objects and use Git to manage my code.

-## Goals

-cat > profile.md << 'EOF'
-# About the Author

-## Background

-I'm a learner in the Uplift Bootcamp, based in Jos.
-Before starting, I knew very little about programming - now I can write functions, work with array of objects and use Git to manage my code.

-## Skills (so far)

-cat > profile.md << 'EOF'
-# About the Author

-## Background

-I'm a learner in the Uplift Bootcamp, based in Jos.
-Before starting, I knew very little about programming - now I can write functions, work with array of objects and use Git to manage my code.

 ## Skills (so far)

 - HTML & CSS Basics